w3c/wai-selecting-eval-tools/content/index.md

 Each organization, project, and team has differing needs for different features.

 Web designers could be looking for tools to analyze their design’s accessibility performance.
 Web developers will prefer tools that help them assess their code.
-Web content authors have different requirements to help them complete their tasks.
 An organization may need a fully automated evaluation tool to track their whole website.
 Another organization may only need occasional spot checks.

 You may want to consider the following items when selecting an evaluation tool: